 “Barnwell County’s shelter was closed,” Adadra said, “So that’s what brought us to Aiken.”

 “There were lots and lots of really cute dogs, but they were really feisty.
-I think Chase was a little overwhelmed.
+I think Chase was a little overwhelmed.”

-They were about to leave and continue on to other shelters when a volunteer dog-walker came up with young red dog who seemed very calm.
+They were about to leave and continue on to other shelters when a volunteer dog-walker came up with a young red dog who seemed very calm.

 “It was truly something amazing to see,” said Adadra, “It was as if the dog knew Chase and Chase knew the dog.
 She walked up to him quietly and when Chase knelt to pet her, she gave him her paw.”